 The major objectives, as they relate to the CEC and MDE/MARSE standards, are for candidates to develop and demonstrate competencies with regard to (a) content knowledge; (b) professional and pedagogical knowledge, skills, and disposition; and (c) positively impacting P-12+ student learning (special education in the public schools is available to youth and young adults until the age of 26).

-In addition to affording the opportunity to earn endorsements in special education instruction (EI, CI, LD, and ASD), students can also opt to earn a Master of Arts in Teaching (M.A.T.) in Special Education.
+In addition to affording the opportunity to earn endorsements in special education instruction (CI, LD, and ASD), students can also opt to earn a Master of Arts in Teaching (M.A.T.) in Special Education.
 The major goals/standards for the MAT program are also to demonstrate competencies with regard to (a) content knowledge; (b) professional and pedagogical knowledge, skills, and dispositions; and (c) positively impacting P-12+ student learning.

 Accrediting/Certifying Body: National Council for the Accreditation of Teacher Education, (NCATE,) Council for Exceptional Children (CEC), and Michigan Department of Education (MDE)